eBay/restcommander/README.md

 ### REST API Example

-An example of uniform request to 3 target servers.
-In this example, the command and aggregation rule has been pre-defined.
+REST Commander supports both intuitive step-by-step wizards and REST APIs.
+Here is an simple example of uniform request to 3 target servers.
+In this example, the command and aggregation rule have been pre-defined.
+More complex API examples using none pre-defined command or aggregation rules can be found [here](http://www.restcommander.com/usecase.html).

 Request: (assuming Commander runs on localhost:9000)